tk-1118/stk-kilocode/apps/kilocode-docs/docs/providers/openrouter.md

 sidebar_label: OpenRouter
 ---

-# Using OpenRouter With Kilo Code
+# Using OpenRouter With HN Code

 OpenRouter is an AI platform that provides access to a wide variety of language models from different providers, all through a single API.
 This can simplify setup and allow you to easily experiment with different models.

 **Website:** [https://openrouter.ai/](https://openrouter.ai/)

 ## Getting an API Key

 1.  **Sign Up/Sign In:** Go to the [OpenRouter website](https://openrouter.ai/).
 Sign in with your Google or GitHub account.
 2.  **Get an API Key:** Go to the [keys page](https://openrouter.ai/keys).
 You should see an API key listed.
 If not, create a new key.
 3.  **Copy the Key:** Copy the API key.

 ## Supported Models

 OpenRouter supports a large and growing number of models.
-Kilo Code automatically fetches the list of available models.
+HN Code automatically fetches the list of available models.
 Refer to the [OpenRouter Models page](https://openrouter.ai/models) for the complete and up-to-date list.

-## Configuration in Kilo Code
+## Configuration in HN Code

-1.  **Open Kilo Code Settings:** Click the gear icon (<Codicon name="gear" />) in the Kilo Code panel.
+1.  **Open HN Code Settings:** Click the gear icon (<Codicon name="gear" />) in the HN Code panel.
 2.  **Select Provider:** Choose "OpenRouter" from the "API Provider" dropdown.
 3.  **Enter API Key:** Paste your OpenRouter API key into the "OpenRouter API Key" field.
 4.  **Select Model:** Choose your desired model from the "Model" dropdown.